SavithriNandadasa/eip_message_construction/README.md

 This guide contains unit test cases for each resource available in the 'bookstore_service' implemented above.

-To run the unit tests, navigate to `messaging-with-jms-queues/guide` and run the following command.
+To run the unit tests, navigate to `message_construction_patterns/guide` and run the following command.
 ```bash
    $ ballerina test
 ```

 When running these unit tests, make sure that the JMS Broker is up and running.

-To check the implementation of the test file, refer [bookstore_service_test.bal](https://github.com/ballerina-guides/messaging-with-jms-queues/blob/master/guide/bookstore_service/tests/bookstore_service_test.bal).